soumya-jyoti1512/multi-agent-uncertainty-vslam/README.md

 > **In Progress:** A full independent reimplementation of the system is currently under development in Gazebo + ROS2.

-Since the original research codebase belongs to the university lab, the reimplementation is being developed independently from scratch using public open-source components.
+Since the original research codebase belongs to the university lab, the reimplementation is being developed independently from scratch.

 ---